PSU-CS-Wildfire-Capstone-Sp-S-25/PSU-CS-Wildfire-Capstone-Sp-S-25.github.io/README.md

 The website is NOT currently live through GH Pages since it's not ready for the public.
 If it were, you could access it at [PSU-CS-Wildfire-Capstone-Sp-S-25.github.io](PSU-CS-Wildfire-Capstone-Sp-S-25.github.io)

 # Publishing website
 The Wildfire Team's [publishing site](https://github.com/deeptronos/wildfire-publishing) is a submodule of this repository.
-To build a fresh version of the publishing site for this webserver to deploy, make sure the submodule is installed within your local copy of the repo, then invoke the following from this repo's directory:
+To build a fresh version of the publishing site for this webserver to deploy, make sure that submodule is locally installed within your local copy of THIS repo, then invoke the following from THIS repo's directory:
 ```sh
 zola --root $(pwd)/wildfire-publishing build --output-dir $(pwd)/publishing --force
 ```